 DISSCO's Event Structure

-Internally, CMOD stores the entire piece as a tree, where the nodes are Event objects and the leaves are Note objects to be synthesized or notated.
+objects to be synthesized or notated.
 The only rules are that the topmost event must represent the piece as a whole, there must be at least one bottom event, and child events may only be placed inside their parent's duration.
 This tree structure represents the piece in layers of abstraction, where the "Top" event represents the piece as a whole, while, for example, its child might represent movements of the piece, and its child might represent sections of the movement, all the way down to the lowest level of abstraction, which could represent a melody or a chord.

-Fundamentally, an event has a start time in seconds relative to the beginning of the piece, a duration in seconds, sometimes a Tempo, and then its children, which are also events or a subclass of Event, Bottom.
+.
 This structure lends itself naturally to sound synthesis, however not so much to human performance.
 Unfortunately, most humans don't play music from timestamps; instead, people play music by subdividing and combining units of time in ratios.
 Then, in order to notate DISSCO's events, there needs to be some concept of discrete positioning on an evenly spaced grid.
 This is where the EDU comes in.

 EDU's